 So what about claims that intelligent design is “science under the guise of religion”?
 Johnson answered that question in the San Francisco Enquirer (December 12), saying, “it’s the Darwinists who are religious dogmatics.”
 “The Darwinian revolution allowed the professional scientists to replace the clergy as the priesthood of society.
 Every society has a priesthood.
 The priesthood is the body of experts which has exclusive license to tell the creation story to that culture.”

-As AiG predicted in an October 21 article (Science curriculum decision in Pennsylvania may be a first), the Dover school board action was taken to court.
+As AiG predicted in an October 21 article, the Dover school board action was taken to court.
 While AiG supports efforts to promote academic freedom and to question evolution, we believe it is counterproductive to mandate that evolutionists teach alternative ideas.
 The ultimate issue is the truth and authority of the Word of God—the Bible.

 Granted, design arguments are a useful tool for opening discussion.
 But the only hope for halting the collapse of Western culture is to address its broken biblical foundations.
 Christians must continue to spread the truth in their churches and communities, so that people in the culture can begin to see that biblical history, beginning with Genesis 1–11, offers the only effective explanation (and solution) for the problems of the real world.
 As the hearts of individuals change, then the public outcry for wise political change should swell as well.
 This grassroots effort to proclaim the creation/gospel message can transcend and override the efforts of school boards and politics.